-The site dates to 1865 and includes the Stricker House, Rock Creek Store, a pioneer cemetery, an educational pavilion, and numerous outbuildings.
+The site dates to 1865 and includes the Stricker House, Rock Creek Store, a pioneer cemetery, educational pavilion, and numerous outbuildings.
 This historic site, added to the National Register of Historic Places in 1980, tells the complete story of the rural area south of Hansen, which served as an early transportation center for the Oregon Trail, Overland mail stage route, and the Kelton Freight Road.
-The local Friends of Stricker group manages the site in partnership with the ISHS.
+The site is managed in partnership with the local Friends of Stricker group.

 HISTORIC FRANKLIN PROPERTIES

 The properties date from 1872 and include the Lorenzo Hill Hatch house, John and Ann Doney house, Franklin Cooperative Mercantile Store, and the Relic Hall.
 These historic properties, listed in the National Register of Historic Places, provide a unique orientation to travelers along the Pioneer Byway in southeastern Idaho and a comprehensive overview of the region's history.
-This Franklin Pioneer Association and the city of Franklin manage the site in partnership with the ISHS.
+This site is managed through a community partnership with the Franklin Pioneer Association, and the city of Franklin.

 TABLE ROCK MESA

-The Idaho State Historical Society manages Table Rock Mesa in east Boise.
+The Idaho State Historical Society manages the Table Rock Mesa, located in east Boise.
 The Old Penitentiary Trailhead provides hiking or biking access to the mesa.
-The Old Idaho Penitentiary coordinates volunteer efforts to preserve the trail and the mesa.
+Volunteer efforts to preserve the trail and the mesa are coordinated by the Old Idaho Penitentiary.

 THE BISHOPS' HOUSE

 The Bishops' House is managed on behalf of the Idaho State Historical Society by The Friends of The Bishops' House, a non-profit organization.
 This beautiful building was once home to a succession of the Episcopal Bishops of Idaho.
-Each of the men who served as the head of the Episcopal Diocese of Idaho lived in this home with their families while serving as the Episcopal Bishop of Idaho.
-The original house was built in the late 1880s and was remodeled to its current stately, towered Queen Anne-style Victorian home in 1899.
+Each of the men who served as the head of Episcopal Diocese of Idaho lived in this home with their families while serving in the capacity as the Episcopal Bishop of Idaho.
+The original house was built in the late 1880's and was remodeled to its current stately, towered Queen Anne style Victorian home in 1899.

 PIERCE COURTHOUSE

 Shoshone County established the property in 1862.
-Interpretive exhibitions at this site tell the story of the exploration of the Clearwater River area and prospecting and mining in what was then Washington Territory.
-The J. Howard Bradbury Memorial Logging Museum manages the courthouse in partnership with the ISHS.
+Interpretive exhibitions at this site tell the story of exploration of the Clearwater River area and prospecting and mining in what was then Washington Territory.
+The courthouse is managed through a community partnership with J. Howard Bradbury Memorial Logging Museum.